angular-architects/module-federation-plugin/libs/mf/README.md

 #### Eager and Pinned

-> Big thanks to [Michael Egger-Zickes](https://twitter.com/MikeZks), who came up with these solutions.
+> Big thanks to [Michael Egger-Zikes](https://twitter.com/MikeZks), who came up with these solutions.

 Module Federation allows to directly bundle shared dependencies into your app's bundles.
 Hence, you don't need to load an additional bundle per shared dependency.
 This can be interesting to improve an application's startup performance, when there are lots of shared dependencies.

 One possible usage for improving the startup times is to set ``eager`` to ``true`` **just** for the host.
 The remotes loaded later can reuse these eager dependencies alothough they've been shipped via the host's bundle (e. g. its ``main.js``).
 This works best, if the host always has the highest compatible versions of the shared dependencies.
 Also, in this case, you don't need to load the remote entry points upfront.

 While the ``eager`` flag is an out of the box feature provided by module federation since its very first days, we need to adjust the webpack configuration used by the Angular CLI a bit to avoid code duplication in the generated bundles.
-The new ``withModuleFederationPlugin`` helper that has been introduces with this plugin's version 14 and is the basis for the new streamlined configuration, does this by default.
+The new ``withModuleFederationPlugin`` helper that has been introduced with this plugin's version 14 does this by default.
 The config just needs to set eager to ``true``.

 ```javascript
 module.exports = withModuleFederationPlugin({